System Identification for Continuous-time Linear Dynamical Systems: Main Results

-Analogous forms are given in the backwards direction in reverse-time.
-Relying on both of these solutions, we extend the filtering, smoothing, and expectation-maximization procedure of the discrete-time Kalman filter to continuous-time.
+Analogous forms are given in the Appendix for the backwards direction.
+Relying on both of these solutions, we extend the filtering, smoothing, and EM procedure of the discrete-time Kalman filter to continuous-time.